A Simple and Fast Algorithm for L1-norm Kernel PCA: Kernel-based -norm PCA Formulations

-Therefore, formulation \eqref{eq:new} is to find the closest point to the origin from the boundary of the polytope $P$.
-The following proposition shows an optimal solution $\text{x}^*$ must be perpendicular to one of the faces.
+It is easy to check that $P$ is a polytope since it can be written as the intersection of a finite set of linear inequalities each having the form of $\sum_{i=1}^n c_i\Phi(a_i)^T\text{x} \leq 1$ where $c_i \in \{-1,1\}$.
+As the objective function measures the distance from the origin, formulation \eqref{eq:new} can be understood as a problem of finding the closest point to the origin from the boundary of the polytope $\partial P$.
+The following proposition shows that an optimal solution $\text{x}^*$ must be perpendicular to one of the faces of $\partial P$.

 \begin{prop} An optimal solution $\textup{x}^*$ is perpendicular to the face which it lies on. \end{prop}